D4gkan/Steam-Account-Manager-App/README.md

 - Keep Android website sessions isolated per account and website.

 The desktop app uses Electron and Chromium.
 The Android app uses GeckoView and keeps its browser profiles separate from the desktop app.
 Desktop and Android sessions are independent, so you may need to sign in again when moving between them.

-## How it works

-This section summarizes the desktop trust model at a high level; see [`Desktop/ARCHITECTURE.md`](Desktop/ARCHITECTURE.md) for the full technical breakdown.

-- **Manager dashboard.** The desktop app is an Electron shell hosting a local React dashboard.
-The renderer runs with Node integration disabled and context isolation/sandboxing enabled, so page content in the dashboard itself can't reach the filesystem or OS directly — it talks to the app only through a small, fixed set of validated IPC methods.
-- **Per-account browsers.** Each account's browser window is a separate, detached Chromium process (via Playwright) with its own user-data directory, so cookies, local storage, and extension state never leak between accounts.
-Production builds don't open a remote debugging port.
-- **Native bridge.** A small companion process relays a limited set of allowlisted, authenticated requests between the account browser's extension and the manager (for example, tab discovery/creation for the "open selected websites" workflow).
-It doesn't expose a general automation API to websites.
-- **Identity detection.** When you open your own Steam profile inside an account browser, a content script reads the metadata Steam serves for *your own* authenticated profile view and reports back a Steam ID for that browser.
-It does not read cookies, run arbitrary scripts, or act on a profile that isn't your own.
-- **Local storage.** Account, website-catalog, and extension metadata live in a local SQLite database with migrations and integrity checks.
-Extensions are staged by content digest into per-user directories and are not silently overwritten while a browser is running.

-The practical takeaway: the manager orchestrates browser windows and tabs, but every sign-in, Steam Guard prompt, and trade confirmation happens inside the normal website UI, under your control.

 ## Supported platforms